leesolutions/marionette/README.md

 Installation
 ------------

-    # If you're using RVM, run this under the system context.
+If you're using RVM, run this under the system context.
-    # Be sure to have the appropriate port open (for the following example, port 5555).
+Be sure to have the appropriate port open (for the following example, port 5555) on the puppet node.

     gem install marionette